-Survey: College students unaware of Plan B options
+College students unaware of over-the-counter emergency contraception options, survey shows - amNewYork

 Hennessy, one of the few women willing to use her full name, echoed many women who said they recognized that choosing to have intercourse was an important decision with physical, financial and emotional ramifications — and that they were not remotely tempted to experience physical intimacy with anyone other than a worthy, reliable partner with whom they were emotionally intimate.

-“I want to be in a stable and long-term commitment” before having sex, said Ritchel, 22, an NYU senior majoring in psychology, who failed all the questions on the emergency-contraception exam.
+“I want to be in a stable and long-term commitment” before having sex, said Ritchel, 22, an NYU senior majoring in psychology, who did not know about the emergency contraception.

 Ritchel, a Christian who says that she’s “actively celibate,” prefers to be married before having intercourse, but adamantly supports more education about and access to contraception of all kinds as well as abortion rights.

 “It’s just not right to subject women” to anything that infringes on their innate right to control their own bodies, she said.
-Disgusted by a profit-hungry U.S. medical system, Ritchel — who once aspired to be a physician — pointed out that any sexual activity carried substantial physical and financial risks.
+Disgusted by a profit-hungry U.S. medical system, Ritchel, who once aspired to be a physician, said any sexual activity carried substantial physical and financial risks.

 She added that “you have to protect yourself,” in a society where women are increasingly vulnerable and exploited, and abstinence is the ultimate protection.